Borehole Geophysical Logging Workshop

 NWRA is Pleased to Introduce our Instructors:

-The instructors will review “hands-on” logging project examples as part of this workshop.
-Attendees are encouraged to bring their own borehole geophysical logs they have questions about, to discuss them with the instructors and workshop attendees.
+A copy of the workshop slides will be provided on a thumb drive for future use and reference.
+Attendees are encouraged to bring their own geophysical logs to discuss them with the instructors and workshop attendees.

 Geologists, including well site geologists